KushagraGupta02/Python-Interpreter/README.md

 It is capable of processing Unary and Binary Operations, Conditionals, as well as nested loops using Branch statements.

+It consists of two parts - we build upon the first part in the second, and the input of both the parts is as follows:

 Part-1 :
 A STATEMENT is of the form: VARIABLE = EXPRESSION